open-component-model/ocm/docs/reference/ocm_add_resources.md

 - Input type <code>binary</code>

-  The content is compressed if the <code>compress</code> field is set to <code>true</code>.

-  This blob type specification supports the following fields:
+  This blob type is used to provide base64 encoded binary content.
+The specification supports the following fields:
   - **<code>data</code>** *[]byte*

     The binary data to provide.